Revenge of the Nerds II: Nerds in Paradise: Reception

-Roger Ebert, reviewing the film for the Chicago Sun Times, criticized the film's shallow understanding of what it means to be a nerd, the lack of laughs, and particularly the unlikable characters, elaborating that "National Lampoon's Animal House succeeded in creating unforgettable characters.
+Roger Ebert, for the Chicago Sun Times, criticized the film's shallow understanding of what it means to be a nerd, the lack of laughs, and particularly the unlikable characters, elaborating that "National Lampoon's Animal House succeeded in creating unforgettable characters.
 Nerds II just has a bunch of guys schlepping around wishing somebody had written some dialogue for them."
 Michael Wilmington of the Los Angeles Times commented that both of the Nerds films seemed to rely on having a built-in audience of people who were ostracized during adolescence in lieu of a good story or good jokes, but that where the original at least was "erratically funny", the sequel offered nothing but forced and unfunny gags.
-He also criticized the brutish means by which the "nerds" achieve victory, saying it makes it "hard to see much difference between their values and the ones of those tormenting them."
-David Sterritt similarly criticized the nerd's triumph in The Christian Science Monitor: "If these guys are so smart, why do they win their final victory with nothing more subtle than a punch in the mouth, backed up by a military tank?"
+He also criticized the brutish means by which the "nerds" achieve victory, saying it makes it "hard to see much difference between their values and the ones of those tormenting them".
+David Sterritt similarly criticized the nerds' triumph in The Christian Science Monitor: "If these guys are so smart, why do they win their final victory with nothing more subtle than a punch in the mouth, backed up by a military tank?"

 Box office

-Despite the negative reviews, the film was a box office success.
+The film was a box office success, largely because many fans of the original saw it.
+Also, the movie had a relatively small budget of $10 million and its participants did not have large shares of the grosses.